AzzaiterasFiesteras/Future-Engineers-2026/README.md

 We used the 18650 batteries for our robot.
 Their maximum voltage is 4.2V, and the battery capacity is 9900mAh.
 These batteries are also rechargeable.
 We chose these over others due to the large number of components we had to power.

 [For more information click here](Electrónica/Componentes.md)

+## Compilation process
+For programming, we use the Arduino IDE program.
+Once the program is complete, all we have to do is upload it to the board.
+The process of uploading the board is very simple; we just connect the board to the computer using a wire and download the program.
+This way, the robot is ready to work.

+## Compilation process
+For programming, we used the Arduino IDE program.
+Once the program is complete, all we have to do is upload it to the board.
+The process of uploading the board is very simple; we just connect the board to the computer using a wire and download the program.
+This way, the robot is ready to work.